The Zimmer Program for partially hyperbolic actions

 \begin{lemma} Suppose the $\R^k$ orbit of $x_0$ is dense.
 Then if $d \in \mc{D}$ is a cycle at $x_0$, then $d$ is a cycle everywhere. \end {lemma}

-\begin{proof} The action of the generators of $\mc D$ coincides with the $\R^k \times M$ action, therefore the action of $\mc D$ commutes with the $\R^k$-action.
+\begin{proof} We know that the action of $\mc D$ commutes with the $\R^k$-action.
 Then if $d$ is a cycle at $x_0$, $d$ is a cycle at any point in $\R ^k \cdot x_0$, hence everywhere as the $\R^k$ orbit of $x_0$ is dense. \end{proof}